|The Association of C381T Polymorphism in Notch3 Gene With Cerebral Stroke|

-2Department of Genetics, Tabriz Branch, Islamic Azad University, Tabriz, Iran
+2Department of Physiology, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-3Department of Genetics, Ahar Branch, Islamic Azad University, Ahar, Iran
+3Department of Genetics, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-Objective: Cerebral stroke is a common multifactorial trait that does not follow Mendelian pattern of inheritance.
-The phenomenon of gene-gene or gene-environment interactions may be responsible for the multifactorial traits.
-Any mutation may be associated with silencing has been implicated in other disorders.
-This study has explored the association between Notch3polymorphisminteractions and stroke in Iranian-Azeri population in a case-control study.
+Objectives: Cerebral stroke is a common multifactorial trait that does not follow Mendelian pattern of inheritance.
+The phenomena of gene-gene or gene-environment interactions may be responsible for the multifactorial traits.
+Any mutation may be associated with silencing implicated in other disorders.
+This case-control study explored the association between

-Materials and methods: In this case-control study, C381T polymorphism of Notch3 gene evaluated among 65 patients with ischemic strokeand 65 individuals without any stroke as control group.
-Control samples recruited from five clinical centers during 2014-2015and PCR-SSCP and sequencing methods used to obtain the data
+Materials and Methods: In this case-control study, C381T polymorphism in Notch3 gene was evaluated among 65 patients with ischemic stroke and 65 individuals without any stroke as control group.
+The samples were recruited from 5 clinical centers during 2014-2015.
+PCR-SSCP and sequencing methods were used to obtain the data.

-Results: In this study, the frequency of C and T alleles in the patients group is 85%, 15% and in control group were 94% and 6% respectively.
-The frequency of CC, CT and TT genotypes were 72%, 26% and 2% and in control groups were 88%, 12% and 0% respectively.
-Both control and patient groups had significant difference considering their both allele and genotype frequencies.
-The individuals with Notch3 C381T polymorphism had a significantly higher risk of thrombotic stroke (p value = 0.02, CI: 0.128-0.256: 95%, OR: 2.72).
+Results: In this study, the frequencies of C and T alleles in the patient group were 85% and 15%, and in the control group were 94% and 6%, respectively.
+The frequencies of CC, CT and TT genotypes were 72%, 26% and 2% in the patient group, and 88%, 12% and 0% in the control group, respectively.
+Both control and patient groups had signifcant difference considering their both allele and genotype frequencies.
+The individuals with C381T polymorphism in Notch3 gene were in a signifcantly higher risk of thrombotic stroke (P = 0.02, CI: 0.128-0.256: 95%, odds ratio [OR]: 2.72).

-Conclusion: Our results showed that combination of T allele of this gene conferred higher risk for cerebral stroke.
-The gene mutation-post-translation modification interaction may serve as a novel field for stroke research.
+Conclusions: Our results showed that combination of T allele of this gene conferred higher risk for cerebral stroke.
+The interaction of gene mutation with post-translation modifcation may serve as a novel feld for stroke research.